How to Restore Windows 11 Firewall to Default Settings

 This text provides a guide for students and new users on how to restore Windows firewall to its default settings to resolve network connectivity issues or potential malware attacks.
 The process involves navigating through system settings on Windows 11 and reconfiguring apps for firewall access afterwards.
 It removes all added Microsoft Defender firewall settings since…

-This post shows students and new users steps to restore the Windows firewall to its default settings.
+This post shows steps for students and new users to restore the Windows firewall to its default settings.

 Suppose there’s a problem in Windows where some apps are not communicating or the internet connection is not working as expected.
 In that case, you might want to reset the Windows firewall to its default settings.